StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Account Services/Creating your own Account Service.md

 ### Deciding on the type of Account Service

 `SpeziAccount` provides several different ``AccountService`` protocols (see ``EmbeddableAccountService``, ``UserIdPasswordAccountService`` and ``IdentityProvider``).
 Refer to their documentation to evaluate which protocol fits your need best.
-Typically, if your account credentials are made up from an user identifier and a password you would want to go for the ``UserIdPasswordAccountService`` and benefit from a lot of the UI components already provided.
+Typically, if your account credentials are made up from a user identifier and a password you would want to go for the ``UserIdPasswordAccountService`` and benefit from a lot of the UI components already provided.

 ### Account Service Configuration